katembu/move-it/docs/source/dev.rst

 is a special branch for the `GitHub Pages <http://pages.github.com/>`_ feature.
 Files pushed there end up being served at `<http://mvpdev.github.com/rapidsms/>`_.
+The documentation mirror at `<http://docs.childcount.org/>`_ should copy the documentation from `<http://mvpdev.github.com/rapidsms/>`_ after every commit to the GitHub repository.

 Who to Contact
 -------------------